St. Johns, Saba: Sights

+St. Johns is mostly a residential area, but it is also the location of Sacred Heart School (primary) and Saba Comprehensive School (secondary).
 Attached to the Sacred Heart School is a small chapel that is run by Father Janssen.
 It is common to see the chapel used by the school on weekdays for religious class and on Sunday for mass.